 Dr. Vonda Wright is a double-boarded, fellowship-trained orthopedic surgeon and internationally recognized authority on active aging and mobility.
 Dr. Wright’s practice focuses on minimally invasive surgery for hip preservation, shoulder and knee reconstruction, cartilage restoration, orthobiologics, and the latest in injury prevention and performance optimization.
 An intra-preneur, Dr. Wright was the founding director of the Performance and Research Initiative for Masters Athletes (PRIMA) and her pioneering research in mobility and musculoskeletal aging is changing the way we view and treat the aging process.
 Dr. Wright cares for athletes and active people of all ages and skill levels from the Division I Georgia State Panthers, Pens Elite developmental hockey teams, University of Pittsburgh Division I athletes, World Rugby 7’s, Olympic track and field athletes, and the Atlanta Ballet.
 She is a pioneering physician and thought leader for the new legion of E-Sports athletes.

-In addition to her surgical practice, Dr. Wright is an accomplished and who and develops innovative programs for optimizing performance and minimizing injury from the ball field to the boardroom.
+In addition to her surgical practice, Dr. Wright is an accomplished researcher and author who speaks worldwide and develops innovative programs for optimizing performance and minimizing injury from the ball field to the boardroom.
 Dr. Wright is a media content expert and regularly appears on national TV shows including “Dr. Oz” and “The Doctors.”
 She is frequently quoted in the Wall Street Journal, New York Times, USA Today and U.S. News & World Report, as well as in magazines such as Maxim, Prevention, Fitness, MORE, Runner’s World, Best Life, Arthritis Today, and numerous online publications.
 She proudly serves on the Sharecare Medical Advisory Board.
 She has authored five books: “Fitness After 40: How to Stay Strong at Any Age;” “Guide to THRIVE: 4 steps to Body, Brains & Bliss;” “Younger in 8 Weeks;” “A Parent’s Playbook for Raising Healthy Athletes;” and “Masterful Care of the Aging Athlete.”

-Dr. Wright is a sought-after and speaks worldwide to audiences from academic to expo from community to boardroom.
+Dr. Wright is a sought-after keynote speaker and speaks worldwide to audiences from academic to expo from community to boardroom.
 Coupling her clinical and research pedigree with her well-honed performance skills, her keynote addresses educate, inspire and motivate.

-Dr. Wright has authored four mainstream , “Fitness After 40: How to Stay Strong at 40, 50, 60 and beyond,” “Guide to THRIVE: 4 steps to Body, Brains & Bliss”, “Younger in 8 weeks” and “Masterful Care of the Aging Athlete”.
+Dr. Wright has authored four mainstream books, “Fitness After 40: How to Stay Strong at 40, 50, 60 and beyond,” “Guide to THRIVE: 4 steps to Body, Brains & Bliss”, “Younger in 8 weeks” and “Masterful Care of the Aging Athlete”.
 She parlayed her vision for taking control of our aging process, THRIVE-ing, Prevention and Vitality by spurring merchandising deals with Fortune 500 sporting goods giant Dick’s Sporting Goods.

 Her current writing projects include "Playbook for Raising Healthy Athletes" in which she harnesses her years of experience as a team doc and mother to provide parents with expert advice to keep their kids on the playing field and out of the doctors office and a lifestyle book entitled LiveMORE.

-A national authority on healthy aging and Sports Medicine, Dr. Wright has given more than in the last several years and regularly appears on national TV shows including “Dr. Oz” and “The Doctors,” CBS Evening News, ABC Health News, NBC Nightly News with Brian Williams, CNN, Better TV, CBN, PBS and more than 50 local TV affiliate programs.
+A national authority on healthy aging and Sports Medicine, Dr. Wright has given more than 200 media interviews in the last several years and regularly appears on national TV shows including “Dr. Oz” and “The Doctors,” CBS Evening News, ABC Health News, NBC Nightly News with Brian Williams, CNN, Better TV, CBN, PBS and more than 50 local TV affiliate programs.

 She is frequently quoted in the Wall Street Journal, New York Times, USA Today and U.S. News & World Report, as well as in magazines such as Maxim, Prevention, Fitness, MORE, Runner’s World, Best Life, Arthritis Today, and numerous online publications.